Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, and independent study; units, exams, and grades; orientation; and housing.

-All international students at Hitotsubashi become part of the academic community and members of the student body.
+International students at Hitotsubashi become part of the academic community and members of the student body.
 It is an engaging Japanese campus environment with coursework taught in Japanese and English.

 Hitotsubashi University offers undergraduate programs in four faculties for exchange (UCEAP) students: Commerce and Management, Economics, Law, and Social Sciences.
+Strong coursework taught in English is offered in the fields of business, economics, international studies, and sociology.
+Economics courses require strong math skills.

 A special feature at Hitotsubashi is the zemi (seminar) system which offers a year-long course in social sciences.
 A zemi usually has 10 to 25 students.
 Students study under one professor who acts as academic advisor, mentor, and instructor.
-The zemi goes beyond academic instruction; it often develops into a close-knit, study group for shared interests and social activities in Japan.
-The concept of a zemi as a place for personal development, as well as academic training, has been a Japanese educational tradition for generations.
-In addition to academic work, members enjoy a variety of activities together, both on and off campus.

 Use the following resources to learn more: